 Anticipated number and amount of awards:

 We expect to make 9 awards of $3,000 each.
 Students will be responsible for their own housing and tuition (if they choose to enroll in a course).
 Selected students will receive $1,500 after the first summer session, and $1,500 at the end of the program, after they have submitted the required final materials and the materials are approved by OUR.
 If a graduate student will also be involved in mentoring the undergraduate, the graduate student should be encouraged to apply for an associated Graduate Mentor Award (up to $1,000).

 Interested students should complete the Application Form (.pdf), save it, and submit it as an email attachment to Dr. Gidi Shemer (firstname.lastname@example.org) by Monday, March 31, 2014 at 8 a.m.
 Finalists will be invited for an interview.

 At the end of the summer, each student will present his or her work at the closing symposium for program participants.
 In addition, each student must prepare an abbreviated PowerPoint presentation for display on the OUR website.
-To view previous PowerPoint displays, please visit the Past SMART and DEBS Student Projects page.
+To view previous PowerPoint displays, please visit the past student projects database and look for projects categorized as “SMART” or “DEBS.”

 SMART students will be invited to participate in an undergraduate research symposium, the Annual Celebration of Undergraduate Research to discuss their results.
 Students should also acknowledge support from the Office for Undergraduate Research in any publications resulting from the project.